Get matched with vetted scholarships and enter our

 Should I report my stepparent’s income?

-What if my parents are divorced but still live together?
+What if my parents are divorced, but still live together?

 What if I don’t live with my parents?

 If you don’t live with your parents, you’ll still have to report their income unless you have been adopted.
-You can also refrain from reporting their income if you file as an independent student.
+You can also refrain from reporting their income if you qualify as an independent student.
 However, this process has strict requirements and most students don’t qualify.